oskarivilen/Nolla/README.md

 Meditation App project

-Web application created with React Native and Expo frameworks.
-Nolla is an app where  user can meditate, keep track of meditations and find a simple guide on meditation.
+Nolla is a meditation app which user can use to meditate, keep track of meditations and find a simple guide on how to meditate.
+It is targeted for beginners who just want to learn the basics of meditation without extra fuss.
+The application was created with React Native and Expo frameworks.

 Used techniques: